wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 Let's design the functionality of the scheduled task by following this procedure:

 1. To design the process that the scheduled task needs to carry out, click **Edit Code**.
-This opens the Web Editor in which you can develop the scheduled task in low-code or pro-code.
+As a result, the Web Editor in which you can develop the scheduled task in low-code or pro-code opens.

     !!! info
         Opening the Web Editor may take a little while if you are a first-time user.